What is Fabry Disease?

 What is the treatment?

 Patients begin to notice symptoms during childhood or adolescence.
-Males are the most affected by the disease because they have limited or no α-Gal A enzymatic activity.
-As age increases, glycolipids start accumulating in different parts of the body, especially in the microvascular system.
-It results in kidney problems, heart disease, and strokes, shortening lifespan.
+Males are more severely affected by the disease because they have limited or no α-Gal A enzymatic activity.
+With advancing age, glycolipids continue accumulating in different parts of the body, especially in the microvascular system of the kidneys, heart, brain, and the nervous system, resulting in severe pain, progressive kidney disease, cardiomyopathy, and strokes.
+Unless treated, the lifespan is shortened in both males and females.

-More common symptoms include: Heat flashes, decreased ability to sweat, dark spots on the skin, gastrointestinal problems, ringing in the ears, and hearing loss.
+Other common symptoms include decreased ability to sweat, red spots on the skin, gastrointestinal problems, ringing in the ears, and hearing loss.

 *See details for each type